Vendetta131/ics/README.md

-﻿commit from Denis good data
+﻿commit from Denis bad data

 commit from Knysh